Festo-se/cyclonedx-editor-validator/docs/available_commands.md

 ## merge-vex

-[Deprecated] - DO NOT USE.
-The `merge-vex` command will be superseded by a new `vex` command in a future version.
+[Deprecated] - The `merge-vex` command will be superseded by a new `vex` command in a future version.
 For further information refer to the [discussion](https://github.com/Festo-se/cyclonedx-editor-validator/issues/156#issuecomment-2058312043).

 This command requires two input files, a SBOM and a VEX file that shell be merged.
 The VEX file needs to be compatible with the SBOM.